nats-io/nats-java-vertx-client/README.md

       System.out.println("Something went wrong " + err.getMessage()));
 ```

 The fetch pull is a macro pull that uses advanced pulls under the covers to return a list of messages.
 The list may be empty or contain at most the batch size.
 All status messages are handled for you.
 The client can provide a timeout to wait for the first message in a batch.
-The timeout may be exceeded if the server sent messages very near the end of the timeout period.
+The timeout may be exceeded if the server sends messages very near the end of the timeout period.

 #### Ordered Push Subscription Option